grafana/grafana/docs/sources/panels/field-options-and-overrides.md

 ## Field options

-_Field options_, both standard and custom, can be found in the Field tab in the panel editor.
-Changes on this tab apply to all fields (i.e. series/columns).
+_Field options_ are found display options (side menu) in the panel editor.
+Changing an option applies the change to all fields, meaning all series or columns.
 For example, if you change the unit to percentage, then all fields with numeric values are displayed in percentages.
-Learn how to apply a field option in [Configure all fields]({{< relref "configure-all-fields.md" >}}).

 ## Field overrides

-_Field overrides_ can be added in the Overrides tab in the panel editor.
-There you can add the same options as you find in the Field tab, but they are only applied to specific fields.
+_Field overrides_ can be added or viewed in the Overrides tab in the panel editor side menu.
+You can apply options to specific fields (series or columns) rather than all fields.
 Learn how to apply an override in [Configure specific fields]({{< relref "configure-specific-fields.md" >}}).

 ## Available field options and overrides